 Annabelle Gawer is a world leading platform expert and Professor of Digital Economy at the University of Surrey and regularly advises policymakers across Europe about the regulation of online platforms.

 “In the past 10 or 15 years, ‘platforms’ and ‘digital platforms’ have become pervasive buzzwords,” says Annabelle.

-This is the same person whose MIT professor once said to her “Interesting thesis, but don’t use the word ‘platform’ in the title.
-No one knows what it means.”
+This is the same person whose MIT professor once said to her, “Interesting thesis, but don’t use the word ‘platform’ in the title.
+No one knows what it means”.

-And creating value is something they are doing in bucket-loads.
-Gawer and Evans’ report, based on a comprehensive survey of the 176 platform companies around the world, found the aggregate market value of platforms to be over USD4.3 trillion.
+Creating value is something platforms are doing in bucket-loads.
+Their report, based on a comprehensive survey of 176 platform companies around the world, found the aggregate market value of platforms to be over USD4.3 trillion.

 So, from automobiles to Zipcar and Uber, platforms are hugely influential and exciting policymakers, businesses and individuals alike.